akmalsoliev/dotfiles/README.md

 # Dotfiles README

 Welcome to my personalized dotfiles repository.
-It contains your configurations for `Neovim`, `tmux`, and `zsh`, as well as a list of `brew` applications I use.
+It contains your configurations for `Neovim`, `tmux`, `ghostty` and `fish`, as well as a list of `brew` applications I use.

 ## Structure